Ayopix/Ayo-siwes-task1/README.md

 # Ayo-siwes-task1
-Hi I'm Ayo a student of Federal University Lokoja, a data analyst.
+Hi I'm Ayomide a student of Federal University Lokoja, a data analyst.

 I am passionate about extracting meaningful insights from raw data, to make important decisions.